cmdcolin/macs-accessories/index.md

 ## Compare results with gene expression data

 - We can combine ChIP-seq with gene expression data to find the influence of binding sites
+- Shows the binding sites influence nearby genes

 ![gene-expression](assets/img/testing/image42.png)

+- Light color indicates correlation with random gene
+- Dark color indicates correlation with nearest gene to binding site

+---

+## Future Goals

+- Evaluate different merging algorithms
+  - TileMap type analysis from CisGenome (Ji et al, 2008)
+  - Use moving average merging
+- Do a closer look at NormDiff
+- Consider modelling background distribution differently
+  - omitting background distributions (Dudoit et al, 2002)
+  - modelling local variations like MACS (Zhang et al. 2008)
+- Look at other types of Normalizations
+  - voom from Smyth et al, used in limma
+  - different types of LOESS, used in DIME
+  - NCIS scaling methods, modifications to MACS

 ---